 - A scant 1/2 cup of icing sugar

-- Preheat oven to 180˚C and position a shelf low down enough so that the top of your bundt pan comes to about halfway up the height of the oven - this cake cooks for a long time and it would burn if you had it too high up.
+Preheat oven to 180˚C conventional (reduce by 10-20˚C for fan assisted ovens) and position a shelf low down enough so that the top of your bundt pan comes to about halfway up the height of the oven - this cake cooks for a long time and it would burn if you had it too high up.

-- Bake for 1 hour 15 minutes before testing - this is a large cake with a thick batter and the surface will definitely colour well (but it should not be burnt!).
+Bake for approximately 1 hour 15 minutes.
+I start testing at around 1 hour and sometimes it needs the full 1 hour 15 (usually if I have used cold berries and sour cream).
+It is a large cake with a thick batter and the surface will definitely colour well (but it should not be burnt!).
 A skewer should come out clean when inserted well into the centre of the cake, as long as you don't hit a blueberry on the way down - check at least two places.
 It may need another 10 minutes depending on how hot your oven runs.

-- When cold, mix the icing sugar with a little orange juice to make a thick but pourable icing and drizzle over the cake to decorate.
-Allow to set before slicing.
+When cold, mix the icing sugar with a little leftover orange juice to make a thick but pourable icing and drizzle over the cake to decorate.
+Allow it to set before slicing.

 Use fresh not frozen blueberries here as the latter give off too much liquid to an already very moist batter.

 I only use Nordic Ware tins when I make bundts as I find the quality is unsurpassable and the nonstick properties are practically magical!
 You may have different results using other brands but do let me know how you get on with your cake.

 This post contains affiliate links, meaning I will earn a little commission if you chose to buy items I’ve advertised, helping me to bring you all these recipes for free![cp_modal display=”inline” id=”cp_id_79838″][/cp_modal]

 Like this post?
 Then why not try these related recipes: